And a former Labour MP, thought to be the subject of one of Young's misogynist tweets, said he should go "immediately".

 It’s hard to think of another public figure given such carte blanche on their past behaviour — and the public clearly aren’t buying it.
 This refusal to sack Young will cost May in the long run as public outrage continues to mount.

 You can sign the petition demanding Young’s resignation here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.